-The Company's current main product is nickel ore, which is commonly used for nickel-based alloys for high-quality stainless steel and batteries and is exported in raw form.
+The Company exports nickel ore, which is commonly used for nickel-based alloys for high-quality stainless steel and batteries and is exported in raw form.
 While relationships with customers are vital to any organization, Customer Management and Marketing were deemed not material topics from a sustainability perspective.
 The increasing demand for nickel products worldwide outweighs supply availability.
 Prices are based primarily on market rates.
-Moreover, nickel products are extracted and shipped in raw form with preagreed characteristics subject to independent thirdparty testing.
+Moreover, nickel products are extracted and shipped in raw form with pre-agreed characteristics subject to independent third parties testing.